-et seq.).
+et seg.).

-- (d) MAXIMUM BENEFIT.-Interest and any special allowance may be paid on behalf of an officer under this section for any of the 36 consecutive months during which the officer is eligible under subsection (b). - (e) FUNDS FOR PAYMENTS.-The Secretary may use amounts appropriated for the pay and allowances of personnel of the commissioned officer corps of the Administration for payments under this section. - (f) COORDINATION WITH SECRETARY OF EDUCATION.- - (1) In general.-The Secretary shall consult with the Secretary of Education regarding the administration of this section.
+- (d) MAXIMUM BENEFIT.-Interest and any special allowance may be paid on behalf of an officer under this section for any of the 36 consecutive months during which the officer is eligible under subsection (b). - (e) Funds for Payments.-The Secretary may use amounts appropriated for the pay and allowances of personnel of the commissioned officer corps of the Administration for payments under this section.

+(f) Coordination With Secretary of Education.-

+(1) In general.-The Secretary shall consult with the Secretary of Education regarding the administration of this sec-